fako/writing/setting/characters/moko.md

 ---------

 There are a few steps of development that Moko goes through in the story:
-* Moko believes he is destined to kill The Savage King
+* Moko believes he is destined to kill The Zombie King
 * Moko can only think about revenge for his brother's death
 * Moko is willing to break the law to get his revenge, believing that this is justified
 * Moko learns he can control the dragon named Cerof